 The final sentence above suggests how the Canal could have been formed i.e. by “cutting back”.
 This phenomenon is also known as stream capture or stream piracy:

 “Stream capture, river capture, or stream piracy is a geomorphological phenomenon occurring when a stream or river drainage system or watershed is diverted from its own bed, and flows instead down the bed of a neighbouring stream.
 This can happen (by virtue of) … headward erosion (emphasis added) of one stream valley upwards into another … (Wikipedia)

 The above text and illustration concern the total capture of a stream by a neighboring stream, which is clearly not the case here.
-What we are seeing, instead, is a partial capture of the Orinoco’s flow by the Casiquiari, due, presumably, to headward erosion on the Casiquiari.
+What we are seeing, instead, is a partial capture of the Orinoco’s flow by the Cassiquiari, due, presumably, to headward erosion on the Cassiquiari.
 Additionally, during high water, the Orinoco and other Amazon area rivers rise above their banks and spread outward.
-This outward spreading (and rise in surface elevation) could have assisted in bringing about contact between the Casiquiari and the Orinoco: “At flood, the (Orinoco) river becomes an area flow source, far more than a narrow confined river.”
+This outward spreading (and rise in surface elevation) could have assisted in bringing about contact between the Cassiquiari and the Orinoco: “At flood, the (Orinoco) river becomes an area flow source, far more than a narrow confined river.”
 (Wikipedia).

-Obviously, I find this topic of great interest, and would LOVE to visit the Casiquiari Canal.
+Obviously, I find this topic of great interest, and would LOVE to visit the Cassiquiari Canal.
 I’ve learned of one tour that runs from the Orinoco through the Canal to the Amazon, and am looking into it “as we speak”.